r4d1n/mars/README.md

 ####There are two parts to this project:

-A scraper for saving photos and metadata from the NASA API to my own S3 bucket and Postgres instance A web app for browsing the images
+A **scraper** for saving photos and metadata from the NASA API to my own S3 bucket and Postgres instance and a **web app** for browsing through the images.

-The scraper is currently deployed on a small EC2 instance, but the app is very much a work in progress still.
+The scraper is currently deployed and doing its thing on an EC2 instance, but the app is a work in progress.
-I hope to have a prototype online soon!